-Delicious warm or cold, this is the ultimate summer dinner.
+Delicious warm or cold, this Caprese chicken salad is the ultimate summer dinner.
 Choose ripe, high-quality tomatoes for this.
-Mozzarella cheese is traditional for caprese salad, but this is equally delicious with feta and creamy goat cheese.
+Mozzarella cheese is traditional for Caprese salad, but this is equally delicious with feta and creamy goat cheese.
 We prefer to leave balsamic vinegar out since it’s so strong it overwhelms the taste of the tomatoes.
 However, if the tomatoes you use are not at their best, balsamic vinegar or a balsamic glaze drizzled on top is a good option for adding sweetness (sherry vinegar is also nice).

 2 boneless, skinless chicken breasts (about 6 ounces each)